Injuries could derail season for defending NFC champ 49ers

 WHAT NEEDS HELP

 The new turf at MetLife Stadium.
 The 49ers players complained before the game even started of the sticky surface on turf that had been played on only once before.
-The problems only got worse as the game went on, with several players leaving with injuries.
+The problems only got worse as the game went on, with several players injured.

 STOCK UP